Therapeutic Garden Grants

 About this funder:

-Each year, National Garden Bureau selects three therapeutic gardens as recipients of a grant that will help build or perpetuate a therapeutic garden.
+Each year, the National Garden Bureau selects three established (meaning at least one year of programming experience) therapeutic gardens to be the recipients of a grant that will help expand or perpetuate that therapeutic garden.
 Those gardens will then compete via social media, for a first, second and third place prize of a financial contribution to their garden.
+Those three gardens will also receive a set of Corona Tools.

 You can learn more about this opportunity by visiting the funder's website.